chinasaur/CBPSpikesortDemo/README.md

 (1) Temporal filtering.
-Purpose is to eliminate low and high frequency noise, increasing the signal-to-noise ratio of the data, allowing crude initial spike finding by peak thresholding.
+Purpose is to eliminate low and high frequency noise, increasing the signal-to-noise ratio of the data, and to allow crude initial spike finding by peak thresholding.

 (2) Noise whitening.
 The CBP objective function is most easily and efficiently computed when the background noise is uncorrelated